Nexmo/station/_documentation/messages/concepts/facebook.md

 # Understanding Facebook messaging

-Only an individual may have a Facebook Profile, whereas a business must have a Facebook Page.
+Only individuals may create a Facebook Profile.
+However, an individual can use their Profile to create a Facebook Page for a business.

 A Facebook user must initiate communication using Facebook Messenger via the business's Facebook Page.
 A message from the business to the Facebook user will otherwise be refused.